spree/spree/guides/content/user/config/configuring_return_authorization_reasons.md

 ## Introduction

 Before you make any Return you have to describe reasons, why the user wants to return the items.
-This is place where you can create Reasons and describe them with just a name.
+This is the place where you can create Reasons and name them.

 ![Return Autho Reasons]()